3sidedcube/Fusion/README.md

 ## Make your own model
 It's extremely likely an app using this framework will want to add its own model driven dynamic UI.
-Doing so is, more or less, as simple as creating a `JSONModel` and hooking it up to a `Row` so the framework knows how to draw it.
+Doing so is more or less as simple as creating a `JSONModel` and hooking it up to a `Row`.
+The model properties probably don't need to be as configurable (as say `Text`) because the app styling is already known.

 1. Create your `JSONModel`
 ```swift